Parafield Airport: History

 During World War II, the Royal Australian Air Force (RAAF) occupied the airfield as a station for basic flight training and was home to No. 1 Elementary Flying Training School (No. 1 EFTS) between 1939 and 1944 until it moved to Tamworth, New South Wales.
 A relief landing ground was located near Virginia.
 No. 34 Squadron utilised Parafield to deliver supplies to operational bases and aerodromes in the Northern Territory and Western Australia between 1943 and February 1945.

 In addition, No. 238 Squadron RAF was based at Parafield from June to December 1945, from where it flew Dakota aircraft in support of the British Pacific Fleet as part of No. 300 Group RAF.

 After the war ended, transport was also handled by Australian National Airways and Trans Australia Airlines both moving to Adelaide Airport in 1955 which now handles all regular passenger transport.

 In 1983 a group of trees was planted by local high school students.
 When fully grown, from the air they clearly spelt out the word "PARAFIELD".
 As of 2007 the trees had been removed.
+In May 1992, two reconstructed runways opened.
+In May 1998, it was sold by the Federal Airports Corporation along with Adelaide Airport to a consortium of Manchester Airport Group, Serco, UniSuper and Macquarie Bank Local Government Superannuation Scheme, Legal & General, John Laing, National Australia Bank and Hansen Yuncken.

 The Parafield Airport Air Traffic Control Tower is listed on the Australian Commonwealth Heritage List.